 Sometimes, it is important to mark cells in Excel that have some specific values.
 Most often, users need to differently mark negative and positive values.
 By doing this, we can read the data easily.
 In this article, we will see some easy ways to make negative numbers red in Excel.

-1. Use Conditional Formatting to Make Negative Numbers Red in Excel
+1. Using Conditional Formatting to Make Negative Numbers Red in Excel

 You can highlight cells in Excel with any specific color based on the value of the cell using Conditional Formatting.
 In this method, we will apply the Conditional Formatting option in Excel for presenting the negative numbers (C5, C6, C8) in red color.
 However, we can do this very easily by following the quick steps below.